-Dani is the Principal Investigator for the National Endowment for the Arts (NEA) funded project Theatre participation and arts-integrated peer leadership in substance addiction recovery processes; she undertakes this study in conjunction with Professor Alisa Lincoln of Northeastern’s Bouvé College of Health Sciences.
-This project examines the ways participation as an actor in a theatre-integrated program engaging with substance addiction and recovery supports performers with their own recovery processes.
+Dani is the Principal Investigator for the National Endowment for the Arts (NEA) funded project Theatre participation and arts-integrated peer leadership in substance addiction recovery processes (2020-22); she undertakes this study in conjunction with Professor Alisa Lincoln of Northeastern’s Bouvé College of Health Sciences.
+This project examines how applied theatre and storytelling projects support participants in recovery from substance use disorder with their recovery processes.

 Prior to joining the Northeastern faculty in 2017, Dani previously taught at Illinois Wesleyan University, New York University, and Pace University.
 She holds a BA from Wesleyan University and an MA and PhD from New York University.